crosstheages/public-data/patch-notes.md

   - New packs have been added as rewards for daily & weekly missions and for duel wins.
 Those packs contain only the cards first released in the shop.
 It means those packs can contain Static cards up to Mythic rarities!
 You will be able to open them starting from `2023-10-25 18:00 UTC`.
   - New daily, weekly and general missions have been added with objectives that validate with Mantris cards.
 It has also been made clearer from which game mode each mission validates.
 - Rewards
-  - Trisel base gain per win has been increased from 35 to 100.
+  - Trisel base gain cap per win has been increased from 35 to 100.
 Daily limit has been increased from 500 to 1500.
   - Trisel gains are no longer available in Adventure and  Daily/Weekly Missions.
 It has been replaced by cards or card shards.
 It will partially come back with new relics in a future update.
 General Missions will follow.
   - Players who had a relic active between 4 Oct and today have been fully refunded (even if you had only 1 day remaining).
 - Shop